| Enhanced Learning

 all of the students in each session.
 When the instructor also

 takes on a role, students can become the “experts.”
+Example course descriptionI developed a role-playing course at the University of Massachusetts

 for turfgrass management students who had already completed their